rust-lang/book/src/ch17-02-concurrency-with-async.md

 </Listing>

-এই updated version টি _দুটি_ loop শেষ হওয়া পর্যন্ত run হয়।
+This updated version runs until _both_ loops finish.

 <!-- Not extracting output because changes to this output aren't significant;
 the changes are likely to be due to the threads running differently rather than